binkurt/dcl112-banking/README.md

-# dcl112-banking
+# DCL-112 Banking Project
-banking project

-This project is used in DCL-112 OOP using C++14 training
+This project is used in DCL-112 OOP using C++14 training.